ProgSoc/FuzzJudge/docs/MANUAL.md

 ### Fuzz

-The `[fuzz]` section in the code block front matter is used to generate a team's unique problem input based on that team's unique seed.
+The `[fuzz]` section is used to generate a team's unique problem input based on that team's unique seed.

 ```
 [fuzz]